• Skip to primary navigation

 It's TERROIR!

-I hadn't really thought about it that much; but if wines taste different because of the terroir, why shouldn't chiles?
-Why wouldn't something grown in New Mexico, taste different than something grown in California, or Texas, or Kentucky?
+I hadn't thought about it that much; but if wines taste different because of the terroir, why shouldn't chiles?
+Why wouldn't something grown in New Mexico, taste different than something grown in California, Texas, or Kentucky?

 Hatch Chile Green Chicken Enchiladas